 - Invest in a city-card, if you’re planning to visit many museums/tourist attractions and use public transport in a city.

 - Buy a Europe SIM card from this company called TravelSim and save up to 85% on roaming services and data usage.
 I have personally used them during my few trips to Europe.
 What’s better is, where the rest of the sim cards offer you a validity of 3 or 6 months, TravelSim remains valid for over one year.

 - When first arriving in a new city make sure to stop by the Tourism Information Center for discounts, free maps, and cost-free events.

 - Take free walking tours.
 Though you’ll be expected to tip the guide, it will still be a very cheap deal.

 - Swing by open markets and food courts near closing time and get heavily discounted products.

 Have you travelled Europe as a budget backpacker?
-What tips would you like to share?
+What tips would you like to add for budget travelling in Europe?
 Spill in comments below.